StacieL/doc/docs/CreateAppFromScratch-MyVeryFirstApp.md

 Let's start with a very simple structure using a single Contacts table.
 From 4D, go to <b>New > Mobile project</b>.

-Give your project a name and click <b>Create</b>.
+Give your project a name and click <i>Create</i>.

 ![alt-text](assets/CreateYourAppFromScratch/Project-creation-4D-for-iOS.png)

 ## STEP 3.
 OPENING THE PROJECT EDITOR

 Welcome to 4D for iOS!
-The Welcome screen displays all the major steps of this magnificent tool 🙂
+The Welcome screen displays all the major steps of this magnificent tool. 🙂

 ![alt-text](assets/CreateYourAppFromScratch/Welcome-Screen-4D-for-iOS.png)

-Click <b>Continue</b>.
+Click <i>Continue</i>.

 ## STEP 4.
 CONFIGURE YOUR APPLICATION’S MAIN INFORMATION

 * <b>Organization:</b> Enter the name of your company and the application's identifier (ex.
 “My Company” and com.MyCompany).
 * <b>Product:</b> Enter your application's name.
 Let’s call this one "Contacts".
-* <b>The ID</b> (Bundle ID) is automatically generated as a composition of your organization identifier and product name
+* <b>ID:</b> (Bundle ID) is automatically generated as a composition of your organization identifier and product name.
-* Leave the <b>version</b> as 1.0 and define your application's copyright.
+* <b>Version:</b> Leave the version as 1.0 and define your application's copyright.
 It's highly recommended to use the formats provided by 4D for iOS.
-* <b>Icons:</b> Drag and drop an icon into the icon area
+* <b>Icons:</b> Drag and drop an icon into the icon area.
-* <b>Developer:</b> The name is automatically filled from your user account.
+* <b>Developer:</b> This is automatically filled from your user account name.
 Copy/paste your developer team reference (from your developer account) into the Team field.
-You can also leave it empty to build your app on the simulator only.
+You can also leave it empty to build your application on the Simulator only.

 ![alt-text](assets/CreateYourAppFromScratch/Contact-app-general-section-4D-for-iOS.png)